jngtz/hpc-user-guide/README.md

+# HPC User Guide

-The repository holds the sources for the [HPC user guide](https://jupiter.geogr.uni-jena.de/hpc).
+The repository holds the sources for the [HPC user guide](https://jupiter.geogr.uni-jena.de/hpc) of the GIScience group at University Jena.

-It is written as [bookdown](https://github.com/rstudio/bookdown) e-book.
-Publish directory is `_book`.

-test